NickPyll/Microsoft-70-774-ExamPrep/README.md

       - Match case?
       - Type of join?
     + Feature Selection
+      - Filter-Based Feature Selection can select how many variables to select, and which metric will be used to determine
     + PCA
+      - Select columns and number of dimensions.
+      - Specify whether to normalize to zero mean
     + Variable Metadata
+      - `Edit Metadata` can be used to change variable type and/or role
     + Standardized Variables
+      - Select variables to normalize and transformation method

 ## Develop Machine Learning Models
   + Select an appropriate algorithm or method